DeepakMishraDA/DeepakMishraDA/README.md

 ### Hi there 👋

-I am a backend engineer currently working [@Green-Fusion](https://www.green-fusion.de/) , Berlin.
-I am ardent supporter of Iot and DeFi aiming a secure and hassle free future through mass-digitilization.
+I am a backend engineer currently working at [Green-Fusion](https://www.green-fusion.de/) , Berlin, Germany.
+I am an ardent supporter of Iot and DeFi aiming a secure and hassle free future through mass-digitilization.

 <!--
 **DeepakMishraDA/DeepakMishraDA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.